Los Angeles Burglary Lawyer

 First Degree Burglary

 First degree burglary in Los Angeles County, also known as residential burglary, is always a felony theft case and considered a strike under California's three strikes law.
+An example is from a case where a California man got stuck in a chimney and arrested by police after the attempted to commit burglary on a nearby home.

 In order to be convicted, the prosecutor has to prove beyond a reasonable doubt that the defendant entered a building with the specific intent to commit a theft crime.
 The main issue is whether the individual had the intent of committing a crime when they entered the residence.
 Consult with a Los Angeles burglary lawyer for more information.